-Stephanie Blythe mezzo-soprano (mongaup valley, new york) THIS SEASON Eduige in Rodelinda, Amneris in Aida, and Fricka in Das Rheingold and Die Walküre at the Met, Azucena in concert performances of II Trovatore for her debut with the Deutsche Oper Berlin, and concert appearances with the New York Philharmonic and Philharmonia Baroque Orchestra.
+Stephanie Blythe MEZZO-SOPRANO (MONGAUP VALLEY, NEW YORK) THIS SEASON Eduige in Rodelinda, Amneris in Aida, and Fricka in Das Rheingold and Die Walküre at the Met, Azucena in concert performances of Il Trovatore for her debut with the Deutsche Oper Berlin, and concert appearances with the New York Philharmonic and Philharmonia Baroque Orchestra.
 MET APPEARANCES More than 150 performances of 25 roles, including Orfeo in Orfeo ed Euridice, Ježibaba in Rusalka, Ulrica in Un Ballo in Maschera, Cornelia in Giulio Cesare, Jocasta in Oedipus Rex, Mistress Quickly in Falstaff, Baba the Turk in The Rake's Progress, and the Alto Solo in Parsifal (debut, 1995).
 CAREER HIGHLIGHTS Azucena for her debut at the San Francisco Opera, Baba the Turk at Covent Garden, Orlofsky in Die Fledermaus at the Arizona Opera, Dalila in Samson et Dalila at the Pittsburgh Opera, Isabella in L'Italiana in Algeri and Carmen in Seattle, Azucena and Mistress Quickly at Covent Garden, Isabella in Philadelphia and Santa Fe, and Cornelia and Mistress Quickly at the Paris Opera.
 She is a graduate of the Met's Lindemann Young Artist Development Program.
 The Cast CONTINUED

 Renée Fleming SOPRANO (INDIANA, PENNSYLVANIA) THIS SEASON The title role of Rodelinda at the Met, a concert with the MET Orchestra at Carnegie Hall, the title role of Lucrezia Borgia with San Francisco Opera, the title role of Ariadne auf Naxos at the Baden-Baden Festival, the title role of Arabella with the Vienna State Opera and Paris Opera, and a gala concert to open the new Royal Opera House in Dubai.
-MET APPEARANCES Title roles of Armida, Thaïs, Rusalka, Manon, Arabella, and Susannah, the Marschallin in Der Rosenkavalier, Violetta in La Traviata, Desdemona in Otello, Tatiana in Eugene Onegin, the Countess in Le Nozze di Figaro (debut, 1991) and Capriccio, Donna Anna in Don Giovanni, Rosina in the world premiere of Corigliano's The Ghosts of Versailles, Imogene in Il Pirata, Ellen Orford in Peter Grimes, Fiordiligi in Così fan tutte, and Marguerite in Faust.
+MET APPEARANCES Title roles of Armida, Thaïs, Rusalka, Manon, Arabella, and Susannah, the Marschallin in Der Rosenkavalier, Violetta in La Traviata, Desdemona in Otello, Tatiana in Eugene Onegin, the Countess in Le Nozze di Figaro (debut, 1991) and Capriccio, Donna Anna in Don Giovanni, Rosina in the world premiere of Corigliano's The Ghosts of Versailles, Imagene in Il Pirata, Ellen Orford in Peter Grimes, Fiordiligi in Così fan tutte, and Marquerite in Faust.
 CAREER HIGHLIGHTS She has appeared in all the world's leading opera houses, is the recipient of three Grammy Awards, and was awarded the titles "Chevalier de la Légion d'Honneur" and "Commandeur de l'Ordre des Arts et des Lettres" by the French government.
 She was a 1988 winner of the Met's National Council Auditions.

+Music, and Scottish Chamber Orchestra.

+Iestyn Davies COUNTERTENOR (YORK, ENGLAND)

-Iestyn Davies countertenor (york, england) THIS SEASON Unulfo in Rodelinda for his debut at the Met, Eustazio in Rinaldo for his debut at Lyric Opera of Chicago, and his New York recital debut at Carnegie's Weill Hall.
+at Lyric Opera of Chicago, and his New York recital debut at Carnegie's Weill Hall.
 CAREER HIGHLIGHTS His operatic engagements include Ottone in L'Incoronazione di Poppea in Zurich and with the Glyndebourne Festival Opera, Arsace in Partenope for New York City Opera, Oberon in A Midsummer Night's Dream with Houston Grand Opera and English National Opera, Apollo in Death in Venice with English National Opera and for his house debut at La Scala, Hamor in Handel's Jephtha with Welsh National Opera and in Bordeaux, and Creonte in Agostino Steffani's Niobe, Regina di Tebe at Covent Garden.
-He is a regular recitalist at London's Wigmore Hall, is the winner of the 2010 Royal Philharmonic's Young Artist of the Year award, and has appeared in concert with the Bournemouth Symphony Orchestra, London Philharmonic, Britten Sinfonia, Concerto Köln, Concerto Copenhagen, Ensemble Matheus, the Orchestra of the Age of Enlightenment, Academy of Ancient Music, and Scottish Chamber Orchestra.
+He is a regular recitalist at London's Wigmore Hall, is the winner of the 2010 Royal Philharmonic's Young Artist of the Year award, and has appeared in concert with the Bournemouth Symphony Orchestra, London Philharmonic, Britten Sinfonia, Concerto Köln, Concerto Copenhagen, Ensemble Matheus, the Orchestra of the Age of Enlightenment, Academy of Ancient